catalyst-cloud/catalystcloud-docs/source/best-practices.rst

 HA Tutorials
 ============

-There are a number of options available to Catalyst Cloud customers to enhance application availability.
+There are a number of options available to Sky TV customers to enhance application availability.
 Catalyst has documented these in detail:

 Providing highly available instances within a region: